flyway/flywaydb.org/documentation/envvars.md

     <tr id="FLYWAY_CLEAN_ON_VALIDATION_ERROR">
         <td>FLYWAY_CLEAN_ON_VALIDATION_ERROR</td>
         <td>Whether to automatically call clean or not when a validation error occurs.<br/><br/>
             This is exclusively intended as a convenience for development.
-Even tough we strongly recommend not to change migration scripts once they have been checked into SCM and run, this provides a way of dealing with this case in a smooth manner.
+Even though we strongly recommend not to change migration scripts once they have been checked into SCM and run, this provides a way of dealing with this case in a smooth manner.
 The database will be wiped clean automatically, ensuring that the next migration will bring you back to the state checked into